Skip to main content

 —————

 This episode was produced by Matt Frassica.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster.
-Ben Lauer is the web producer, with help from Leonor Fernandez.
-We had technical help from Mark Dezzani in Surrey and Voice Trax West in Studio City, California.
+We had technical help from Mark Dezzani in Surrey, UK, and Voice Trax West in Studio City, California.
+Our web producer is Paola García Acuña.
+Leonor Fernandez edits our transcripts.
 Final mixing services provided by Clean Cuts at Three Seas, Inc.

-If you’re a fan of Shakespeare Unlimited, please leave us a review on your podcast platform of choice, to help others find the show.
+If you’re a fan of Shakespeare Unlimited don’t be shy—share us on your socials or get in touch or you could leave us a review on your podcast platform of choice to help others find the show.